conan-io/conan-center-index/docs/error_knowledge_base.md

 #### **<a name="KB-H073">#KB-H073</a>: "TEST V1 PACKAGE FOLDER"**

 The legacy content in test_package should not be removed.
 Instead, rename that folder to `test_v1_package` and create a new `test_package` folder following the [file structure](https://github.com/conan-io/conan-center-index/blob/master/docs/how_to_add_packages.md#recipe-files-structure) related to Conan v2 and v1 compatibility.
-Also, you can obtain good examples of Conan v2 test package's from the [template packages](https://github.com/conan-io/conan-center-index/tree/master/docs/package_templates) folder.
+Also, you can obtain good examples of Conan v2 test packages from the [template packages](https://github.com/conan-io/conan-center-index/tree/master/docs/package_templates) folder.

 ## Deprecated errors